Regency writing March 2026

 I have two books in the pipeline.
 The first is a story based around the development of the Grand Western Canal.
 I have overstretched myself a bit on the research for that one, particularly as it also contains some military history.
 I have to keep setting it aside, then coming back to it when my head is clearer!

 I am mainly working on the next in my series of "Little Regency Shop" stories.
-The topic for this one is the Regency tea trade, another fascinating research area for me to look into, especially where it comes to the adulteration of tea.
+The topic for this one is The Little Regency Tea Shop, another fascinating research area for me to look into, especially when it comes to the adulteration of tea.
 What a tangled web that is!
 I have been interested in tea for decades.
 Did you know that I'm widely acknowledged as the world expert on teasmades?
 (Yes, really!)

 A special treat